EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

       return x * y + 2;
     }
     ```

-If a function has not been declared, the definition will also constitute its declaration.
+* If a function has not been declared, its definition will also constitute its declaration.

 * Like other Stan functions, arguments and return types will not have syntactic type constraints;  if there are type constraints, they should be validated as part of the function.
     * In order to validate, we will need to add a raise-exception statement, which in C++ will raise a Stan-language-specific exception and will be caught, reported, and cause a sample rejection just like other math exceptions